Course Outline | Course Dates | Tutor | Bursary | Reviews | Bibliography | Resources

 Through lectures, seminars, tutorials and gallery visits the course will familiarise you with key concepts and historical transformations that underpin contemporary art production and reception.
 We will look at the impact of key philosophical, cultural and political discourses on art practice, and examine different theoretical perspectives and critical debates.
 You will extend and develop your ability to discuss, write about and judge contemporary art.
 You will be supported in contextualising your practice with extensive feedback in tutorials and workshops.
 You will also develop your skills in writing artist’s statements, critical reviews and/or exhibition proposals.

 By the end of the course you will have a good grasp of the historical underpinnings and current debates in contemporary art.
-You will be able to develop, articulate and contextualise your practice.
+You will develop, articulate and contextualise your practice.
 You will develop your writing and research skills and formulate research questions to guide your practice and research.
 You will be able to critically evaluate your own work, as well as that of others.
 You’ll be able to critically discuss and evaluate contemporary art.

 Who Should Attend